 Alonso is headed to the White Sox.
 Is Machado next?

 Dec.
-14: A source confirmed to MLB.com on Friday night that the White Sox are acquiring first baseman Yonder Alonso from the Indians in exchange for Minor League outfielder Alex Call.
-The club is expected to announce the trade Saturday morning.
+15: The White Sox have officially acquired first baseman Yonder Alonso from the Indians in exchange for Minor League outfielder Alex Call.

 Alonso, 31, hit .250/.317/.421 with 23 home runs in 145 games for the Tribe last season, on the heels of an All-Star campaign split between the A's and Mariners, in which he slugged .501 with 28 homers in 142 games.
 He has an $8 million salary for 2019, and a $9 million club option for '20, with a $1 million buyout.